-- 6.1 While the PRA is responsible for approving the form of the IE's report, it must consult us before doing so.
-Our review will not be limited to a high-level check of whether the report covers the appropriate topics (see SUP 18 for details).8 It also aims to ensure that there has been sufficiently detailed analysis and challenge of the Applicants' position, to allow us to be satisfied that it would be appropriate for the Court to rely on the conclusions. - 6.2 We will try to review the report as far as possible from the perspective of a Policyholder, including claimants on commercial policies.
-As such, we expect the report to have been constructed in such a way that it is easily readable and understandable by all its users and for the IE to pay attention to the following: - Technical terms and acronyms should be defined on first use. - There should be an executive summary that explains, at least in outline, the proposed transfer and the IE's conclusions. - The business to be transferred should be described early in the report. - The detail given should be proportionate to the issues being discussed and the materiality of the Transfer when viewed as a whole.
+- 6.1 The PRA is responsible for approving the form of the IE's report but it must consult us before doing so.
+Our review will not just be limited to a high-level check of whether the report covers the appropriate topics (see SUP 18 for details9).
+It also aims to ensure that there has been sufficiently detailed analysis and challenge of the Applicants' position, to allow us to be satisfied that it would be appropriate for the Court to rely on the conclusions. - 6.2 We will try to review the report as far as possible from the perspective of a Policyholder, including claimants on commercial policies.
+As such, we expect the report to be easily readable and understandable by all its users and for the IE to pay attention to the following: - Technical terms and acronyms should be defined on first use. - There should be an executive summary that explains, at least in outline, the proposed transfer and the IE's conclusions. - The business to be transferred should be described early in the report. - The detail given should be proportionate to the issues being discussed and the materiality of the Transfer when seen as a whole.
 While all material issues must be discussed, IEs should try to avoid presenting reports that are disproportionately long. - IEs should prepare their reports in a way that makes it possible for non-technically qualified readers to understand. - 6.3 We often find that IE reports lack detailed analysis, critical review or reasoning to support a conclusion that there is likely to be no material adverse effect on Policyholder groups.
-In particular, we often find that IE reports lack sufficient consideration and comparison of: - reasonable benefit expectations (including impact of charges) - type and level of service (including claims handling) - management, administration and governance arrangements - 6.4 We also sometimes see an imbalance between factual description and supporting analysis.
-In many cases IE reports include a great deal of detail describing the transaction itself and the background but much less analysis of the effect on each Policyholder group's reasonable expectations.
-Our concern in these cases is that the detailed description of the background is used to compensate for the lack of analysis and challenge of the Applicants.
+In particular, we often find that IE reports lack sufficient consideration and comparison of: - reasonable benefit expectations, including impact of charges - type and level of service, including claims handling - management, administration and governance arrangements

-8 SUP 18 Transfers of business, FCA Handbook: www.handbook.fca.org.uk/handbook/SUP/18/
+9 SUP 18 Transfers of business, FCA Handbook: www.handbook.fca.org.uk/handbook/SUP/18/

-- 6.5 This Chapter sets out our expectations and gives some specific examples of the things we will consider when reviewing the IE's report.
+- 6.4 We also sometimes see an imbalance between factual description and supporting analysis.
+IE reports often include a very detailed description of the transaction and background but much less analysis of the effect on each Policyholder group's reasonable expectations.
+Our concern here is that the IE often uses the detailed description of the background to compensate for the lack of analysis and challenge of the Applicants. - 6.5 This Chapter sets out our expectations and gives some specific examples of the things we will consider when reviewing the IE's report.
 These include: - the level of reliance on the Applicants assessments and assertions - sufficient comparative regulatory framework analysis - balanced judgements and sufficient reasoning - sufficient regard to relevant considerations affecting Policyholders - commercially sensitive or confidential information - the level of reliance placed on the work of other experts - examples of over-reliance on the work of other experts - ambiguous language or a lack of clarity - demonstrating challenge - technical actuarial guidance